awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 ### Dataset

-Here we have two choices; we can either pick a built in dataset provided by GluonTS or any dataset in the gluonts dataset format located on s3, which would look like this:
+Here we have two choices; we can either pick a built in dataset provided by GluonTS or any dataset in the GluonTS dataset format located on S3, which would look like this:

 >dataset_name<br/>
 >&nbsp;&nbsp;&nbsp;&nbsp;|---> train<br/>